Dealing With the Overprotective Parent Is Difficult

 The Overprotective parent is difficult in many ways:

-This woman is married to a man much older man than she is, and is a divorced father of two grown up children.
-The dad has a son of twenty one with his young wife.
+This woman is married to a man much older man than she, and is a divorced father of two grown up children.

 In his sixties he is showing his strict skills with his twenty one year old son.